brianzhang01/popsim-notes/popsim.md

 - Think about ancestral haplotypes and events relating these haplotypes
 - We store nodes and edges

+Comparison between ARG and tree sequence
+- It's possible to represent the full ARG using a tree sequence.
+Need to allow unary nodes.
+Can "simplify" out recombination nodes after this conversion, which removes these unary nodes.
+- Space requirements
+    - Total space to store an ARG with n leaves is O(n + rho*log(n)) (Hudson 1983)
+    - Space to store a tree sequence is O(n + rho*log(n))
+- Time requirements
+    + Consider the option of generating all trees
+    + For a tree sequence, the left-most tree requires O(n) time, and each subsequent tree needs O(1) time
+    + For an ARG, constructing the left-most tree requires O(n + rho*log(n)).
+For each subsequent tree, need to backtrack through the graph to find the next recombination breakpoint.
+Complexity is worse.
+    + ARG time requirements cannot be better asymptotically, and the coefficients for tree sequences are very small
+- Library support
+    -  Nothing for ARGs (in the sense of representing the DAG)
+    -  For tree sequences, have tskit!

+Tskit overview
+- C library (C99 compiler), Python library, lots of tests, documentation
+- Tskit files are small, and can be further compressed using tszip
+- 10 million samples, 100 Mb --> 1.2 GiB uncompressed, around 10x further compression with tszip.
+Take around 10 seconds to iterate over the 650K trees in Python
+    - In contrast, storing all the trees in Newick would require 256TiB and would need >5 CPU years to parse
+- 1000 times faster to compute population statistics
+- Tskit used in SLiM and fwdpp.
+Enables sophisticated combination of forward and backward simulations.
+Not trivial and only because of this common infrastructure.
+- Jerome has a 7 year fellowship with funding, for which the central goal will be working on tskit.
+Currently recruiting a software engineer to work full time on tskit ecosystem.

+Final thoughts
+- I hope as a community, we can get behind tskit as shared infrastructure
+- Bioinformatics is plagued by fragmentation

+Discussion
+- Adam Siepel: visualization?
+Matthew Rasmussen had a good visualization for ARGweaver, could see selection?
+    + Jerome: current SVG drawer right now

 ## <a name="wong"></a> Yan Wong, ARG metrics (45 mins)
 [[top](#top)]

+Motivation
+- Comparing ancestral inference methods
+- Kuhner and Yamoto (2015) J. Mol.
+Evol.
+- Arenas, Valiente, & Posada (2008) Mol.
+Biol.
+Evol
+- Test summary statistic accuracy
+- Tree distance metrics on each marginal tree
+- Anything else?

+Summary statistics
+- Hotspotter, LDhat, etc. try to infer recombination
+- recom (Griffiths & Marjoram 1996), root TMRCA
+- GARD (Kosakovsky Pond et al 2006), recombination breakpoints
+- Margarita (Minichiello & Durbin 2006), simulated disease association
+- PSMC (Li & Durbin 2008), Ne and changes in Ne
+- ARGweaver, multiple summary statistics
+- We don't know how sensitive these methods are to model misspecification

+Tree distance metrics
+- Rooted vs. unrooted
+- Bifurcating vs. multifurcating (polytomies)
+- SPR is NP hard (2005), so we would use some approximation

+Alternatives
+- Date individual variants --> no need for pairwise tip comparisons.
+Scales!
+(Relate, GEVA, tsdate)
+- Can test order (e.g. via a rank correlation) not just absolute dates

+Discussion part 1
+- Adam Siepel: there's a tension in ARG inference between fitting mutation patterns and minimizing the number of recombination events
+    + Yan, Adam: but if you're comparing to the true tree, I guess that wouldn't be a factor
+    + Yan: there's only so much one can localize recombinations
+- Peter Ralph: haplotype-based things.
+Also correlations between (neighboring?) trees.
+    + Yan: huge literature on trying to calculate SPRs from trees
+    + Peter: looking at two trees close by and looking at how TMRCA changes
+- Richard Durbin: in my opinion, lots of metrics for distances between trees, but not clear if they're good for what we want to do.
+Olivier Gascuel (Nature 2018, 556(7702):452-456, "Renewing Felsenstein's phylogenetic bootstrap in the era of big data") gave a talk on this topic.
+They have a measure of transfer distances
+    + Yan: sounds like an SPR?
+    + Richard: It's not an SPR
+    + Adam Siepel: Robinson-Foulds not good in this setting, some of the internal nodes are not good.
+- Yan: hard to determine what to do with polytomies.
+Think that the KC distance is too kind on polytomies.
+- Guillaume Achaz: whole field of research, distance between trees (phylogenetics).
+There's a space with all the trees, calculate how far we ahve to travel in that space from one tree to another.
+- Simon Myers: we tried masking 10% of data, mapping onto the trees.
+Methods that were better at it were better methods.
+It would have the benefit of matching what happens in real data.
+What's the probability that the SNP could be placed on the tree.
+- Adam: count the number of mutations required on the current trees to explain the data, and count the number of recombinations

+Discussion questions (not really covered)
+- Are tree distance measures the right approach?
+If so, which ones?
+- How should we treat polytomies?
+- How should we weight topology vs. branch lengths?
+- Tree distance metrics essentially treat all trees as independent -- e.g. relate has no real maintenance of identity of ndodes between trees.
+Should this be penalised?
+- How to scale this up?

 ## <a name="ralph"></a> Peter Ralph, Benchmark simulations for ARG inference (45 mins)
 [[top](#top)]